Ilan Gilon

 Ilan Gilon (אִילָן גִּילְאוֹן; 12 May 1956 – 1 May 2022) was an Israeli politician.
 He served as a member of the Knesset for the Meretz and the Democratic Union alliance in three spells between 1999 and 2021.

 Biography

 Born in Galați, Romania, the son of Abraham Goldstein, Gilon had polio at the age of seven months, leaving him with a leg disability.
-He made aliyah to Israel with his family at age nine, and grew up in Ashdod.
+He made aliyah to Israel with his family at age nine and grew up in Ashdod.
 At age 18, he was exempted from conscription into the Israel Defense Forces due to his disability, but he fought to be allowed to serve, and at age 24 was recruited for a short voluntary service in the IDF Education and Youth Corps.
 He studied international relations and political science at the Hebrew University of Jerusalem, but did not complete his studies.
-During his youth, he chaired the Mapam youth group, before becoming the first Meretz Youth coordinator in 1995.
+During his youth, he chaired the Mapam youth group and was placed sixth on the Mapam list for the 1988 Knesset elections, in which the party won only three seats.
+After Mapam merged into Meretz in the early 1990s, he became the first Meretz Youth coordinator in 1995.
 Between 1993 and 1999 he served as deputy mayor of Ashdod, in which he was responsible for education.